 What are the differences between Monoamine Oxidase Inhibitors?

 All three MAOIs (isocarboxazid, phenelzine and tranylcypromine), available in the U.S. and used for the treatment of depression, are irreversible inhibitors of the enzyme monoamine oxidase.
 Irreversible means that the body must regenerate new monoamine oxidase enzymes to resume previous levels of enzymatic activity.
 This can take weeks, which means that the effects of MAOIs persist long after the drugs have been cleared from the body.

 Phenelzine may be more likely to cause sedation and weight gain than isocarboxazid or tranylcypromine.

 When taken at the recommended dosage, MAOIs are considered safe.
 However, they are potentially fatal in overdose and have also been associated with a few serious, potentially fatal, side effects such as:

 - Very severe drug interactions.
-Since the effect of MAOIs persists for several weeks after the last dose is taken, at least a 14 day wash out period is required before starting any other types of antidepressants or medicines that also increase levels of serotonin or other chemical neurotransmitters
+Since the effects of MAOIs persist for several weeks after the last dose is taken, at least a 14-day washout period is required before starting any other type of antidepressant or medicine that also increases levels of serotonin or other chemical neurotransmitters

 - Very severe food interactions.
 Extremely high blood pressure, which could lead to a fatal stroke, may result if foods high in tyramine such as aged cheeses, fermented meats, Fava or broad beans, beer, marmite, or soy sauce, are consumed while taking MAOIs